 Heart Attack - Coronary Artery Disease

-"We have a set protocol for all the routine and complex procedures," says Samin K. Sharma, MD, Director of Clinical and Interventional Cardiology, and President of Mount Sinai Heart Network.
+"We have a set protocol for all the routine and complex procedures," says Samin K. Sharma, MD, Director of the Mount Sinai Cardiovascular Clinical Institute, Senior Vice President of Operations and Quality for Mount Sinai Heart, and President of Mount Sinai Heart Network.
 "If a complication should occur, we have protocols for how the procedure should be done from a technical point of view."

 Coronary artery disease (CAD) is the most common type of heart disease.
 It is also the leading cause of death worldwide.